Bencher: Etymology

 Historically, the most junior student barristers were only permitted to watch moot court trials and stood within the bar of the moot courtroom.
 More qualified barristers (known in England as "outer" or "utter" barristers) were permitted to join the argument and stood outside the bar.
 The most senior barristers were permitted to sit on the bench at moots.
 This third class of barristers became known as "Benchers" or "Masters of the Bench".

-Powers and duties
+England usage

 The practices and regulations vary from Inn to Inn, but the benchers are the ultimate governing body of the relevant Inn.
 The benchers govern the finances of the Inn, and they alone have the authority to admit students, to call students to the bar, and to elect other benchers.
 Today, the benchers of the four English Inns have common standards agreed with the Bar Council.
 They have the formal power to discipline members of their Inn by suspending or expelling them from membership of the Inn, and by disbarring them.
 Disciplinary functions are now shared with the Council of the Inns of Court, the Bar Standards Board and its Complaints Committee (formerly known as the Professional Conduct and Complaints Committee).

+Ireland usage

+The governing structure of King's Inns dates from the sixteenth century and are composed of "Benchers".
+Originally, the benchers were composed of the Lord Chancellor, judges and senior barristers.
+Today, benchers include elected Bar Benchers, Judicial Benchers (includes all judges of the Superior Courts) and Honorary Benchers and they have the power to conferring the degree of Barrister-at-Law, suspending or disbarring barristers and dealing with disciplinary matters.